Zade Dirani

-Zade Dirani (Arabic: زيد ديراني, born in 1980), is a Jordanian American pianist, composer, and UNICEF Goodwill Ambassador for the Middle East and North Africa, of Damascene descent, whose genre blending songs are inspired by Latin, pop, and classical music.
+Zade Dirani (Arabic: زيد ديراني, born in 1980), is a Jordanian American pianist and UNICEF Goodwill Ambassador for the Middle East and North Africa, of Damascene descent, whose genre blending songs are inspired by middle eastern music, Lebanese, pop, and classical music.
 He has performed before thousands around the world including Queen Elizabeth and Nelson Mandela.

 He has released eight CDs, which reflect his studies of each culture while attending the National Music Conservatory in Amman and the Berklee College of Music in Boston.
 Audiences throughout the Middle East, Europe, and the United States have attended his performances.
 His albums have reached #3 on the US Billboard chart.
 The CD for Zade's project: One Night in Jordan debuted on Billboard at #2 on the New Age Chart, #5 on the Classical Crossover Chart, and #11 on the Overall Classical Chart.
 Zade's accompanying DVD also debuted on Billboard's Top DVD/Music Video Charts at #18.
 Zade has toured extensively throughout the U.S and has performed in Spain, France, England, Bahrain, the United Arab Emirates, Qatar, Lebanon, Morocco, Kuwait, and Egypt.